MadBomber/prompt_manager/README.md

 - RedisAdapter - For caching prompts or temporary storage
 - ApiAdapter - Use some end-point to CRUD a prompt
 - CloudStorageAdapter - Store prompts in cloud storage services

+## Roadmap

+The PromptManager gem is actively evolving to meet the changing needs of the AI development community.
+Here's what's coming:

+### v0.9.0 - Modern Prompt Format (Breaking Changes)
+- **Markdown Support**: Full `.md` file support with YAML front matter for metadata and LLM configuration
+- **Modern Parameter Syntax**: Support for `{{keyword}}` format alongside existing `[KEYWORD]` format
+- **Enhanced API**: New `set_parameter()` and `get_parameter()` methods for cleaner parameter management
+- **Parameter Validation**: Built-in validation based on parameter specifications in front matter
+- **HTML Comments**: Support for `<!-- comments -->` that are stripped before sending to LLMs
+- **Migration Tools**: Automated conversion from current format to new Markdown-based format
+- **Preserving `__END__`**: Continued support for the `__END__` marker for developer notes

+### v1.0.0 - Stability Release
+- Performance optimizations and bug fixes
+- Complete documentation with migration guides
+- Production hardening based on v0.9.0 feedback

+### Future Enhancements
+- Additional storage adapters (Redis, S3, PostgreSQL)
+- Enhanced directive system with plugin architecture
+- Prompt versioning and template inheritance
+- Performance optimizations for large prompt collections

+### What's Staying the Same
+- JCL-style directives (`//include`, `//import`)
+- JSON serialization as the default
+- Internal parameter storage format for backward compatibility
+- All existing functionality continues to work

+For detailed information about planned improvements, implementation strategies, and technical specifications, see our comprehensive [Improvement Plan](improvement_plan.md).

 ## Development